kmsmgsh/python/problem.md

        When l=0.01, this problem happens when population greater than 40~

+       When l get smaller, the correlation matrix more closer to identity matrix

        (I used to think the greater the l is, the population limit is large.
 But this fact counter it.